Andhra Sahitya Parishad plates of Śaktivarman

 XXI.

-who, aglow with wounds, attained fame (even) in childhood (bālya) in the battle with the Colas;↓11 who routed the overly conceited King (mahārāja) Badyema and others; who showed his own fortitude to the world by going about unwounded while fending off the sharp missiles of the enemy with his chest,↓12—the unrivalled King (adhipa) His Majesty Śaktivarman.
+who, aglow with wounds, attained fame (even) in childhood (bālya) in the battle with the Colas;↓10 who routed the overly conceited King (mahārāja) Badyema and others; who demonstrated his own fortitude, unrivalled in the world, by killing the assassins sent by his enemies (even) while he was wounded in the chest↓11—the King (adhipa) His Majesty Śaktivarman.

 XXII.